kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/Bulk-Content-Ingestion.md

 ## Introduction Video

-The following video provides a quick walkthrough of the bulk-upload features in KMC:
+The following video provides a quick walk through of the bulk-upload features in KMC:

 {% onebox http://videos.kaltura.com/media/1_kxiv585x %}